AlvaroTorresMartos/ObMetrics/README.md

 3. **Survey**: Help us improve by completing a brief [usability](<https://forms.gle/t87LZpL2hBX72uQK9>) survey after using the app.

 Contributions in the form of suggestions for new **reference tables**, additional **features**, or other **enhancements** are also welcome.
 If you are a healthcare professional or researcher with specific needs, we invite you to share your thoughts.

-## Citation

-If you use ObMetrics in your research, please cite it as follows:

 ## License